Skip to content

 How much is a plumbing license in South Carolina?

 The cost to become a plumbing applicator in South Carolina depends on the type of licenses you need.
-You can expect to pay about $210 to get started, and between $110 and $220 for each renewal period.
+You can expect to pay about $135 to get started with an application, and between $220-$350 for obtaining your license and for each renewal period moving forward.

 Here’s how the main costs break down: